Phil Spector: Clarkson murder, imprisonment, and death

+The retrial of Spector for murder in the second degree began on October 20, 2008, with Judge Fidler again presiding; the retrial was not televised.
+Spector was once again represented by attorney Jennifer Lee Barringer.
+The case went to the jury on March 26, 2009, and 18 days later, on April 13, the jury returned a guilty verdict.
+Additionally, Spector was found guilty of using a firearm in the commission of a crime, which added four years to the sentence.
+On May 29, 2009, he was sentenced to 19 years to life in the California state prison system.
+He would have been eligible for parole in 2024.

-California Department of Corrections photos from 2013 (released in September 2014) show evidence of a progressive deterioration in Spector's health, according to observers.
+Various attempted appeals, in 2011, 2012, and 2016, were unsuccessful.
+California Department of Corrections photos from 2013 (released in September 2014) showed evidence of a progressive deterioration in Spector's health, according to observers.
 He had been an inmate at the California Health Care Facility (a prison hospital) in Stockton since October 2013.
 In September 2014, it was reported that Spector had lost his ability to speak, owing to laryngeal papillomatosis.

 Spector was diagnosed with COVID-19 in December 2020.
-He was taken to San Joaquin General Hospital in French Camp, California, on December 31, 2020, and intubated in January 2021.
-He died in hospital on January 16 at the age of 81, according to the California Department of Corrections and Rehabilitation.
-He would have been eligible for parole in 2024.
-His daughter Nicole said that her father's death was caused by complications of COVID-19.
+He was taken to San Joaquin General Hospital in French Camp, California, on December 31, and intubated the next month.
+Spector died in an outside hospital on January 16, 2021, at the age of 81, according to the California Department of Corrections and Rehabilitation.
+His daughter Nicole attributed her father's death to complications of COVID-19.

-Some media outlets that reported on Spector's death were criticised for downplaying his murder conviction.
-The obituaries in The New York Times and Rolling Stone originally stated, respectively, that Spector's legacy "was marred by a murder conviction" and that his "life was upended" after being sentenced.
-These obituaries were revised following a social media backlash.